Van der Graaf Generator: First reunion (1975–78)

 In the summer of 1975, the band gigged in Italy without incident, but when they returned to tour there in November, the intense political situation the country was going through caught up with them.
 The opening concert in Padua was marked with clashes with communists delivering political speeches, and the audience started throwing missiles towards the stage.
 After a gig without incident in Genoa, the third day of the tour at the PalaSport in Rome, in front of 40,000 people, saw similar confrontations to the Padua gig.
 A fire broke out at the venue, but was brought under control.
 The next day, the band learned that most of their gear had been stolen from the tour van, including Hammill's blue Fender Stratocaster, christened "Meurglys".
 Despite threats from promoters that the band would continue the tour using hired equipment (which Jackson considered impossible given the electronic modifications he had made to his saxophones), they abandoned the tour.
 Miraculously, all of Jackson's saxophones had survived the theft.

 In December 1976, following the World Record tour, Banton quit, and in January 1977, Potter returned to replace him alongside the violinist Graham Smith (formerly of Charisma folk-rock band String Driven Thing).
-Jackson then decided to leave, resulting in a four-piece line-up with a quite different sound, and a shortened name of Van der Graaf, to play the spring tour.
-They produced the album The Quiet Zone/The Pleasure Dome, released in September 1977; cellist and keyboardist Charles Dickie joined the band in August and remained with them for their last year.
+Jackson then also decided to leave, resulting in a four-piece line-up with a quite different sound, to play the spring tour.
+They produced the album The Quiet Zone/The Pleasure Dome, which was released in September 1977, and it was for that release that "the Generator bit was dropped with little fuss" for a shortened name of Van der Graaf.
+Cellist and keyboardist Charles Dickie joined the band in August and remained with them for their last year.
 A further studio album was never recorded, but this line-up recorded a live double-album Vital in January 1978, featuring several new songs.
-Jackson reunited with the band for these concerts and appeared on six tracks.
+Jackson reunited with the band as guest for these concerts and appeared on six tracks.
 By the time the album was released in July 1978, the band had already split because of lack of record company support in the United States and financial difficulties.